Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 2/Semester 2/I2209 - Logical Programming/1 # Propositional Logic/3 @ Quine & Reduction Algorithms.md

 - Suppose that an interpretation I assign the value F to this formula.
 From the truth table of the implication, a conditional is false if and only if the second part is false and the first part is true. we deduce that:
 $$I((p ∧ q) → r) = T, \space I(p → (q → r)) = F$$
-- he same rule, applied to the first line, establish I; we obtain:
+- The same rule, applied to the first line, establish I; we obtain:
 $$I(p) = T, I(q) = T, I(r) = F$$
 ⇒ contradiction with I((p ∧ q) → r) = T. This contradiction proves the validity of the formula.